 Consider irises.
 Why do we know they are irises?
 There are different colors; there are different kinds, but they have a pattern of commonality to them that makes them irises.
 If you look closely at the iris it can teach you something.
-The late human-rights minister, teacher, and poet, Clistine Morningstar, wrote a beautiful poem about the iris.
+The late human-rights advocate and minister, teacher, and poet, Clistine Morningstar, wrote a beautiful poem about the iris.
 The iris taught her something.
 It reflected divine pattern, and it reflected the beauty of the Trinity.

 IRIS or IRISE

 This flower lifts from darkness to the sun,

 Pure-spun pattern from the mind of God -

 Or else reflected from the timeless place -

 Out of the shadows of uncertainty,